couchbaselabs/CouchCocoa/README.md

 ### One-Time Repository Setup

-If you cloned the CouchCocoa Git repository, aso opposed to downloading a precompiled framework, then you'll next need to initialize Git "submodules".
+If you cloned the CouchCocoa Git repository, as opposed to downloading a precompiled framework, then you'll next need to initialize Git "submodules".
 This will clone the dependency JSONKit into the "vendor" subfolder:

     cd CouchCocoa
     git submodule init